macformula/racecar/docs/includes/abbreviations.md

 *[gRPC]: gRPC Remote Procedure Calls.
 A open source framework for remote procedure calls.
 *[CLI]: Command line interface, also known as the terminal or command prompt.
 *[GPIO]: General-purpose Input Output.
 A pin on an integrated circuit that can function as a digital input or output.
+*[LV]: Low Voltage.
+The vehicle circuit that powers all non-motor electronics.
+Contrast with HV.
+*[HV]: High Voltage.
+The vehicle circuit which powers our motors.
+Contrast with LV.
+*[MCAL]: MicroController Abstraction Layer.